zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 >
 > • Comprehensive numerical validation across seven network topologies, with fully reproducible simulations confirming RTM predictions for ballistic, diffusive, fractal, biological, hierarchical, and holographic regimes.
 >
-> • Heuristic mappings to quantum field theory, loop quantum gravity, string theory, and holographic principles (see Appendices B--D; status: conjectural) motivating the quantum-confined regime (α ≈ 3.5) as a theoretical prediction.
+> • Heuristic mappings to quantum field theory, loop quantum gravity, string theory, and holographic principles (see Appendices B-D; status: conjectural) motivating the quantum-confined regime (α ≈ 3.5) as a theoretical prediction.
 >
 > • Directly verifiable predictions with current technology in controlled quantum systems and computational simulations, with clear specification of resources required for validating remaining theoretical predictions.
 >